 A union catalogue.
 It provides free access to the merged online catalogues of 24 major university research libraries in the UK and Ireland PLUS the British Library, the National Library of Scotland, and the National Library of Wales/Llyfrgell Genedlaethol Cymru.

-Formed in 1993 with the aim of fostering co-operation amongst its London-based, higher education member libraries in order to improve services to users.
-The Consortium now has 52 member institutions.
+Formed in 1993 (as InforM25) with the aim of fostering co-operation amongst its London-based, higher education member libraries in order to improve services to users.
+The consortium now has 52 member institutions.
 Includes access to its union catalogue and to the University of London union list of serials

 Serials UNion CATalogue for the UK, it is currently still a pilot project which commenced in February 2003.
 It is a key tool for locating serials held in UK Libraries.